Crisp Lemon Cookies

 - 3/4 cup vanilla or white chips, melted

-- In a large bowl, cream butter and confectioners' sugar until light and fluffy.
-Beat in the lemon juice, peel and vanilla.
+- Preheat oven to 325°.
+In a large bowl, cream butter and confectioners' sugar until light and fluffy.
+Beat in the lemon juice, zest and vanilla.
 Gradually add flour and mix well.

 - Shape dough into 1-in. balls.
 Place 2 in. apart on ungreased baking sheets.
 Coat the bottom of a glass with cooking spray; dip in sugar.
 Flatten cookies with glass, redipping in sugar as needed.

 - Bake until edges are lightly browned, 11-13 minutes.
 Remove to wire racks to cool.
 Drizzle with melted vanilla chips.

 Nutrition Facts1 each: 99 calories, 5g fat (3g saturated fat), 12mg cholesterol, 34mg sodium, 12g carbohydrate (7g sugars, 0 fiber), 1g protein.
 Diabetic Exchanges: 1 starch, 1 fat.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 Feb 18, 2018

 I used to buy lemon cookies from Helms.
 They were really, really lemony anf tasted great with tea.
 Do you think these are basically the same??